-On September 21, 1601, a Spanish fleet of 28 ships occupied the Irish port at Kinsale with about 3,300 men.
+In September 1601, a Spanish fleet of 28 ships occupied the Irish port at Kinsale with about 3,300 men.

-Throughout the history of British occupation, the Irish dreamed of rescue from either France or Spain, Catholic countries which were sworn enemies of the English.
+Throughout the history of British occupation, the Irish dreamed of rescue from either France or Spain, Catholic countries that were sworn enemies of the English.

 One of the most famous songs of the period was “My Dark Rosaleen” which stood for Ireland.
 The first verse includes the line “And Spanish ale shall give you hope My Dark Rosaleen.”

 The French intervention is well remembered in connection with the 1798 rebellion but the Spanish effort, less so.
 It also came close to a major victory with the Northern leaders Hugh O’Neill and Hugh O’Donnell coming to help.
 When the Spanish and Irish were defeated the “Flight of the Earls” began.

 On September 2, 1601 thirty-three ships sailed from Lisbon to Ireland.
 In total there were 4,432 men under the leadership of the Don Juan del Águila and Francisco de Toledo Tercios.
 Del Águila held the supreme command of the expedition as its General Field Master.
 The aim was to take the port of Cork, the key southern port of the island, and hold for a larger Spanish landing.

 A strong gale dispersed the fleet near the island of Ouessant.
 The admiral, Diego Brochero, managed to reach Kinsale on October 1 with the greater part of the vessels.
 Thus, most men were able to land on Irish soil, but eight or nine ships under Pedro de Zubiaur, along with 650 soldiers and most of the provisions, returned to Galicia.